DrieStone/TeslaData-Widget/README.md

 ## Changelog

-v0.6 initial release added to GitHub
-v0.7 added custom bolt icon for charging so I could add a stroke, changed charging color.
-Adjusted 3D styling, added time since last communication with the car.
+- v1.0 use apiurl parameter instead apikey, rename to TeslaData widget
-v0.8 added color coded snowflake to show if we're heating or cooling.
+- v0.8 added color coded snowflake to show if we're heating or cooling.
 Added target temperature to display when preheating/cooling.
 Added charging icon to show when the charger is connected (but not currently charging).
 Added metric range display (untested).
 Added internal temperature showing faded when the data is more than 2 hours old (since the internal temp is probably invalid).
-Added usable vs. total charge (for colder weather). v1.0 use apiurl parameter instead apikey, rename to TeslaData widget
+Added usable vs. total charge (for colder weather).
+- v0.7 added custom bolt icon for charging so I could add a stroke, changed charging color.
+Adjusted 3D styling, added time since last communication with the car.
+- v0.6 initial release added to GitHub